coursier/coursier/doc/FORMER-README.md

 #### Ivy support is poorly tested

-The minimum was made for SBT plugins to be resolved fine (including dependencies between plugins, the possibility that some of them come from Maven repositories, with a peculiarities, classifiers - sources, javadoc - should be fine too).
+The minimum was made for sbt plugins to be resolved fine (including dependencies between plugins, the possibility that some of them come from Maven repositories, with a peculiarities, classifiers - sources, javadoc - should be fine too).
 So it is likely that projects relying more heavily